Honoring My Ancestors in Stone

 The photo below shows the Edwards marker today—22 years after it was carved by The John Stevens Shop.

 Who is buried in the Edwards tomb?
 It turns out members of the Edwards, Revere, and Lincoln families

-A search of Massachusetts Town and Vital Records via Ancestry shows that Paul Revere Jr. (1760-1813), firstborn son of the patriot Paul Revere, who married Sally Edwards (1761-1808) is buried at 7 Copp’s Hill; Jedediah Lincoln (1760-1820) who married first to Betsey Edwards (1765-1796) and second to Mary Revere (1770-1853), daughter of Paul Revere, is buried at 7 Copp’s Hill; and Amos Lincoln (1753-1829), a participant in the Boston Tea Party, who married first to Deborah Revere (1758-1797), daughter of Paul Revere, and second to her sister Elizabeth Revere (1770-1805) is buried at 7 Copp’s Hill.
-Sally and Betsey Edwards are certainly buried here and Deborah and Elizabeth Revere are likely here.
+A search of Massachusetts Town and Vital Records via Ancestry shows that Paul Revere Jr. (1760-1813), firstborn son of the patriot Paul Revere and husband of Sally Edwards (1761-1808), is buried in 7 Copp’s Hill; Jedediah Lincoln (1760-1820), who married first to Betsey Edwards (1765-1796) and second to Mary Revere (1770-1853), daughter of Paul Revere, is buried in 7 Copp’s Hill; and Amos Lincoln (1753-1829), a participant in the Boston Tea Party, who married first to Deborah Revere (1758-1797), daughter of Paul Revere, and second to her sister Elizabeth Revere (1770-1805), is buried in 7 Copp’s Hill.
+Sally and Betsey Edwards are certainly buried here, and Deborah and Elizabeth Revere are either in Granary Burying Ground or here.
 Mary Revere is buried in Hingham Cemetery in Hingham, Massachusetts.
-Ancestry tells us that Joseph Bragdon Edwards (1799-1852), my great-great-great grandfather, is buried at 5 Copp’s Hill.
+Ancestry tells us that Joseph Bragdon Edwards (1799-1852), my great-great-great-grandfather, is buried in 5 Copp’s Hill.
 This would be the same location but with the new tomb number.